On Stein's Identity and Near-Optimal Estimation in High-dimensional Index Models

 \section{Abstract}

-We consider estimating the parametric components of semi-parametric multiple index models in a high-dimensional non-Gaussian setting.
-Our estimators leverage the score function based second-order Stein's lemma and do not require Gaussian or elliptical symmetry assumptions made in the literature.
-Moreover, to handle score functions and response variables that are heavy-tailed, our estimators are constructed via carefully thresholding their empirical counterparts.
+We consider estimating the parametric components of semi-parametric multiple index models in a high-dimensional and non-Gaussian setting.
+Such models form a rich class of non-linear models with applications to signal processing, machine learning and statistics.
+Our estimators leverage the score function based first and second-order Stein's identities and do not require the covariates to satisfy Gaussian or elliptical symmetry assumptions common in the literature.
+Moreover, to handle score functions and responses that are heavy-tailed, our estimators are constructed via carefully thresholding their empirical counterparts.
 We show that our estimator achieves near-optimal statistical rate of convergence in several settings.
 We supplement our theoretical results via simulation experiments that confirm the theory.